 If you are a beginner, I would start with a small goal.
 This leads to more success!

-This could include a no spend weekend or my personal favorite, a no spend work week.
+This could include a no spend day or weekend or my personal favorite, a no spend work week.

 After work, instead of stopping at the grocery store to grab a couple things, I'll head home instead and eat the groceries I already have.